-A one-week workshop has been hold in Gaborone, Botswana, from 06. – 10.
-February 2017, where the members of the AIR project met again to further promote their objectives of developing new study programmes in Renewable Energies in Southern African countries.
+A one-week workshop was held in Gaborone, Botswana, from 06. – 10.
+February 2017, where 14 members of the AIR project met again to further promote their objectives of developing new study programmes in Renewable Energies in Southern African countries.

 Within the process of developing a curriculum proposal for a joint international Master’s degree (second work package of the AIR project), the project members determined to offer a two-year programme, thereby, the students would have one year of teaching and one year of research activities.
 Furthermore, the Master’s programme will not include a compulsory internship semester as local students usually come back from the industry with practical experience to continue studying.
 Further contents of the programme will be elaborated during the next AIR project meeting, which will take place in Maputo, Mozambique, in October this year.